-Custom Event Notification Templates¶
+Custom Event Notification Template¶

 Through template syntax, you can customize event notification content: